Here you can find key information and resources relating to your child’s journey throughout the year.

 Our EYFS Team

-Mrs York and Mrs Pendleton welcome you to Koala’s class page.
+Mrs York welcomes you to Koala’s class page.

 Mercenfeld Primary School implement 7 EYFS areas of learning into all the activities and experiences we provide for the children in our care to encourage learning and development whilst having fun.